Shopify Metrics: Which Ones to Track + Ways to Improve

 Shopify will then track their purchase behavior over time, such as the number of orders they place, the average order value, and their LTV.

-Here’s how help you to improve your customer retention rate:
+Here’s how you can help improve your customer retention rate in Shopify:

 Is this metric available on the Shopify analytics page?